t3hk0d3/smpp-protocol/README.md

 ## WARNING!!
 THIS GEM IS WORK IN PROGRESS.
 ITS UNUSEABLE BY THIS MOMENT

 SMPP Protocol is complete native ruby SMPP 5.0 implementation.
 It contains only SMPP entities (PDU) and parsing so it could be reused on different platforms.
-It doesnt implement any network clients, session handling and et cetera - its all up to you.
+It doesnt implement any networking, session handling and et cetera - its all up to you.

 There is already existing ``ruby-smpp`` gem, but its not maintained for few years and built upon EventMachine.